crewmeister/frontend-coding-challenge/README.md

   <img src="https://crewmeister.com/images/logo_crewmeister_without_text.svg" />
 </p>

-# 🚀 Crewmeister coding challenge - Frontend (React)
+# 🚀 Crewmeister coding challenge - Frontend (Flutter)

 Hello and thanks in participating in the crewmeister coding challenge.
 This coding exercise will help us get a better feeling about your coding process.